Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Notation and background

-In this section, we briefly review some classical facts on Brownian bridges on Riemannian manifolds.
-As Lie groups themselves can be equipped with a Riemannian manifold, the theory carries over \textit{mutatis mutandis}.
-However, Lie groups' group structure allows the notion of left-invariant (resp. right-invariant) vector fields.
-The identification of the Lie algebra with the vector space of left-invariant vector fields makes Lie groups parallelizable.
-The existence of smooth non-vanishing vector fields allows for constructing semimartingales directly on the Lie groups, since the stochastic parallel displacement is ensured by the left-invariant (resp. right-invariant) vector fields.
+In this section, we briefly review some facts on Brownian bridges on Riemannian manifolds, including Lie groups.
+On Lie groups, the existence of left-invariant (resp. right-invariant) vector fields allows identification of the Lie algebra with the vector space of left-invariant vector fields making the Lie group parallelizable.
+This allows constructing general semimartingales directly on the Lie groups.